kubernetes-hy/kubernetes-hy.github.io/data/registration.md

 2. **Activate user account**.
 Wait for 24 hours and activate your University of Helsinki user ID.
 You will receive instructions on the activation process the following day.

 3. **Request Google Cloud Platform Education Grant from the teacher**.
 Send an email to the teacher of the course (jami.kousa@helsinki.fi) from **your @helsinki.fi email address**.
 Title your email: Google Cloud Coupon.
 The reply will include link to redeem the Student Coupon.
+University Email [Outlook Web App](http://www.helsinki.fi/office365)

 **Moodle link and key**.
 You will also receive the Moodle-link and the course key through email within 24 hours after course enrollment.
 You will need to access Moodle at the end of course to complete the course exam.